 (iii) Statutory contributions to defined contribution scheme

 The company also contributes to a statutory defined contribution pension scheme, the National Social Security Fund (NSSF).
-Contributions are determined by local statute and are currently limited to a maximum of KShs 200 per employee per month.

 The company's contributions to the scheme are charged to profit or loss in the year in which they fall due.